-Bach to Rock in Bristow, VA provides music lessons for students of all ages and skill levels living in Bristow, Gainesville & Manassas.
+Bach to Rock in Bristow, VA provides music lessons for students of all ages and skill levels living in, but not limited to, Bristow, Gainesville & Manassas.
 Instruments we teach include guitar, piano, drums, voice, DJ, violin, trumpet & more!
 We are also the home of Beat Refinery DJ School which offers Mixing, Scratching and Music Production classes.
 B2R birthday parties and seasonal camps are great opportunities to play & learn music with your friends and make new ones!
 We also have early childhood classes for toddlers and preschoolers.
 Take your skills to the next level in a Glee Club or Rock Band.
 B2R offers opportunities for students to perform in venues around Bristow and Prince William County.

 Music Lessons for Bristow, Gainesville, Manassas & Dale City Students